masukomi/changelog_manager/README.md

 `changelog_manager` will always generate CHANGELOG.md from the latest version of files found in `.commit_entries`.
 I.e.
 ["new hotness", not "old and busted"](https://www.youtube.com/watch?v=ha-uagjJQ9k).

+Note: in the `utils` directory you will find a `description_by_file` bash script.
+Run this within the home directory of your app and it'll generate a listing of the JSON files and the description in each.
+For example:

+    $ description_by_file
+    .changelog_entries/101b2bc9f12ab533da6dd9957308fec1.json  new entry creation now honors git_add setting in config file .changelog_entries/1857d1f1ef88830d500227dd2b135f07.json  Improved readme, added link to download the latest pre-compiled version

+You can then pipe that output through grep, or whatever to find the one you're looking for.
+Suggestions for improving the editing experience will be welcomed.

 ## Installation